An Advanced Look Into Causation, & Possible Solutions for Frozen Shoulder

-Many of these individuals also attended physical therapy sessions once or twice a week, and the combination of consistent home treatments and physical therapy resulted in a strong, successful outcome.
+Many of these individuals also attended PT (PT) sessions once or twice a week, and the combination of consistent home treatments and PT resulted in a strong, successful outcome.

 You wake up numerous mornings in a row with an active, pain deep within the shoulder.
 Perhaps this has been going on for weeks or even months now.
 This is an unusual pain - one that is not experienced with your typical muscle or soft tissue injury.

 You are left pondering on what may have caused it - but can not recall any particular moment that stopped you in your tracks and made you say - "I just injured my shoulder"!

 As you make an attempt to exit your bed, you are unable to maneuver your arm as the shoulder is very stiff and the range-of-motion is very limited.
 You crawl out of bed and your immediate instincts are to reach for pain medication from the closest source.